orkes-io/docs/docs/reference-docs/api/workflow/correlated.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Get workflows by correlation Id
+# Get Workflows by Correlation ID

-Given the list of correlation ids, find and return workflows
+With the list of correlation IDs, this API helps in finding and returning workflows.

-## Properties

-Returns a map with key as correlationId and value as a list of Workflows.
-When IncludeClosed is set to true, the return value also includes workflows that are completed otherwise only running workflows are returned

 ## API

 POST /workflow/{name}/correlated

+Returns a map with **key** as *correlationId* and **value** as a *list of Workflows*.
+When **IncludeClosed** is set to true, the return value also includes workflows that are completed; otherwise, only running workflows are returned,

 ## Client SDK Methods